 The proposed tax would be collected within countries using existing mechanisms, according to a global agreement.
 If wealth tax can work in France, Iceland, India, Netherlands, Norway and Switzerland (more), it can work everywhere.

 The opinions expressed in the explanatory texts below are the personal opinions of the author.
-Please send suggestions for improving the texts or for publicizing the petition to richard at parncutt dot org.
+Please send me suggestions for improving the texts or for publicizing the petition.

 Español. ¡Necesitamos un impuesto global sobre la riqueza!
 Los gobiernos nacionales no pueden pagar sus deudas, en el mundo hay mil millones de personas que viven en la pobreza, y las advertencias acerca del calentamiento global se ignoran.
 En los tres casos el problema principal es el dinero.
 Pero dinero hay, y en abundancia.
 La globalización económica y los avances técnicos están haciendo a los riquísimos todavía más ricos.
 A nivel mundial existen ahora más de mil personas que son billonarios.
 Nosotros, como ciudadanos preocupados de todo el mundo, queremos hacer un llamamiento a los organismos globales, como la ONU, el FMI, el Banco Mundial y los G20, para negociar un acuerdo global con el fin de gravar todas las fortunas con un impuesto de aproximadamente 1% al año.
 Este impuesto debe alcanzar a todas las empresas comerciales, los fondos financieros y a millonarios, y se aplicará adicionalmente a los impuestos sobre la riqueza ya existentes.
 Las únicas excepciones serán organizaciones de utilidad pública e indivíduos cuyo patrimonio no exceda de un millón de dólares.